 • Review no-action.

-• Oral reprimand with emphasis on counseling aimed at preventing further occurrences.
+• Oral reprimand with emphasis on advising aimed at preventing further occurrences.

 • Requirement that the work be repeated.